CurrentFireT.png: 801x185, 335k (February 17, 2026, at 02:38 am)

 RS-485, linking Module 2 and Module 4 over the multicore cable, was chosen for its exceptional noise immunity and reliability over extended cable runs.
 The differential signaling inherent to RS-485 makes it highly resistant to electromagnetic interference from the diesel pump motor and electrical noise in the pump shed environment.
 The implementation uses framed messages with checksum protection and explicit acknowledgment of critical commands.
 Every frame follows the format <PAYLOAD|CHECKSUM> where the checksum is calculated as an XOR of all payload bytes, converted to two-character hexadecimal representation.
 Pump commands additionally include sequence numbers from 0 to 15 that roll over, allowing the receiving end to detect and acknowledge each unique command while ignoring duplicates that might result from retry logic.

 The RS-485 protocol defines several message types, each serving specific purposes.
 Command frames beginning with CMD: contain pump and peripheral relay states along with a sequence number and LOCK status.
 Status frames beginning with STAT: provide relay mirror states, heartbeat status, and Home Assistant automation flags without commanding pump state changes.
 Configuration frames beginning with CFG: transmit manual intermittent timing parameters from Home Assistant to AR3.
 Heartbeat frames consist simply of HB:0 or HB:1 indicating whether manual control is active.
-Telemetry frames flow from AR3 to AR1, containing all sensor readings, current relay states, autonomous mode and phase information, and system ready status.
+Telemetry frames flow from AR3 to AR1, containing all sensor readings, current relay states, autonomous mode and phase information, FSMODE status (0 = REMOTE, 1 = AUTONOMOUS), and system ready status.
+Since the system is battery powered, power interruptions are operator initiated.
+Given this, at AR1 the A wire is routed through a RS485 bus connection switch mounted on the external module wall.
+With this in place the protocol to protect the Gravity unit is for the connection switch to be switched off (isolation on) prior to powering down the module, and switched back on only after power has been reinstated.
+To further provide some protection against a voltage surge in the event the unit is not isolated when power is switched on or off 47 Ohm resistors are put in series with both the A and B wires at the AR1 end.
+This is well within tolerance at 9,600 baud which is the speed at which the system communication is configured.

-SoftwareSerial Backup Communications between Modules 2 and 4, is a second (redundant route) linking Module 2 and Module 4 over spare wire pairs in the existing multicore cable, and was added following a real fault in which the RS-485 transceiver IC on AR1 failed, silently severing communication while the rest of the system remained operational.
+SoftwareSerial Backup Communications between Modules 2 and 4, is a second (redundant route) linking Module 2 and Module 4 over spare wire pairs in the existing multicore cable, and was added to prevent a fault in which the RS-485 transceiver IC on AR1 could fail, silently severing communication while the rest of the system remained operational.
 The backup path uses Arduino's SoftwareSerial library on dedicated GPIO pins — AR1 transmits on A3 and receives on D13; AR3 transmits on D10 and receives on D9 — forming a direct UART link that is entirely independent of the RS-485 transceiver hardware.

 The backup path carries the identical framed protocol used on the primary RS-485 link, including the same <PAYLOAD|CHECKSUM> frame format, XOR/hex checksum, sequence numbers, and acknowledgment logic.
 No protocol translation is required: AR3 processes frames from both paths through the same handler, and AR1 routes outgoing command and status frames to whichever path is currently active.
 The heartbeat frame is a deliberate exception — it is always transmitted on both paths simultaneously, regardless of active path, so that AR3 maintains its keep-alive regardless of which transceiver is functional.